 Verdi always had a copy of Shakespeare in Italian next to his bed.
-He wrote this infectious quicksilver score, setting text from The Merry Wives of Windsor and Henry IV Parts 1 and 2 in a remarkable late-flowering Indian summer.
+He wrote this infectious quicksilver score, setting text from The Merry Wives of Windsor and Henry IV Parts 1 and 2 in a remarkable late-flowering Indian summer comedy.
 He was 79 when it premiered.

-The Grange Festival is proud to announce with this new production the arrival to opera of RSC and West End director Christopher Luscombe and the welcome return of conductor Francesco Cilluffo whose Verdi Requiem on the Grange stage in 2017 still remains powerfully in our memories.
+The Grange Festival is proud to announce with this new production the arrival to opera of Royal Shakespeare Company and West End director Christopher Luscombe and the welcome return of conductor Francesco Cilluffo whose Verdi Requiem on the Grange stage in 2017 still remains powerfully in our memories.

-With many well-known names as well as brilliant young artists in the cast, Verdi and Shakespeare come enticingly to The Grange.
+With many well-known names as well as brilliant young artists in the cast, this modern opera brings an exciting combination of Verdi and Shakespeare to The Grange.

 Francesco Cilluffo’s future engagements include Isabeau for Opera Holland Park and New York City Opera, L’Oracolo and Mala Vita for the Wexford Festival, La Voix Humaine (featuring Anna Caterina Antonacci) and Cavalleria Rusticana for the OperaLombardia in Italy.